rdmaw/elden-ring-cheat-sheet/README.md

   - New Game Plus preparation
   - Equipment, key items, and much more!

-Visit the project at: [eldenring.redmaw.dev](https://eldenring.redmaw.dev)
+Visit the project at [eldenring.redmaw.dev](https://eldenring.redmaw.dev) or check out the [Steam Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=3626235146).

 Found a bug?
 Open an issue or contact me on discord: `redmaw`